anisha-singh07/imdb-clone/README.md

 # IMDb-Clone

-This project is an IMDB clone built using React, which provides a homepage somewhat similar to the IMDB website.
+This project is an IMDb clone built using React, which provides a homepage somewhat similar to the IMDb website.
 It allows users to navigate through popular, top-rated, and upcoming movies.
 It uses _The Movie Database_ APIs to fetch movie details.

 ## Features